Senior Lecturer, Design History and Theory

 PhD Design History, PhD sub auspiciis Praesidentis rei publicae,

 University of Applied Arts, Vienna (2010)

-Dr. Martina Grünewald is a Design Historian and is FWF (Austrian Science Fund) Postdoctoral Research Fellow at the Department of Design History and Theory.
-She previously held research, editorial, teaching and managerial posts at the Tony Subal Gallery, Vienna; Berg Publishers, Oxford; Sotheby’s New York; the Metropolitan Museum of Art; Neue Galerie New York; and the Terence Conran Shop, New York and Hamburg.
+Dr. Martina Grünewald is a Design Historian and Senior Lecturer at the Department of Design History and Theory.
+She previously held research, editorial, teaching and managerial posts at the University of Applied Arts Vienna (FWF Postdoctoral Research Fellow), Tony Subal Gallery, Vienna; Berg Publishers, Oxford; Sotheby’s New York; the Metropolitan Museum of Art; Neue Galerie New York; and the Terence Conran Shop, New York and Hamburg.
 Her work has been published in public, academic and professional forums and she has participated and presented at major international conferences and symposia.